egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 #### ZSH + oh-my-zsh

-I was positively surpried that by default M1 use zsh shell.
+I was positively surprised that by default M1 use zsh shell.

 ![terminal-default-shell][img-terminal-default-shell]